lpenstone/tweetr/README.md

 # Tweeter

 ## About the Project
-Full stack web application built with Node, Express, AJAX, jQuery, HTML5, CSS3 and MongoDB.
+Full stack web application built with Javascript, Express, AJAX, jQuery, HTML5, CSS3 and MongoDB.

 ### Problem Statement